getgauge/docs.gauge.org/writing-specifications.rst

     * A sample concept that takes a "dummy value"

-.. note:: Refer to this :ref:`example_inline_table` for illustration on how table cell values can be referred using dynamic parameters.
+.. note:: Refer to this :ref:`example_inline_data_driven_table` for illustration on how table cell values can be referred using dynamic parameters.

 Table Parameters